f-biondi/1-wl-coloring-gpu/README.md

 # Running large scale tests
 Run `python3 benchlarge.py number_of_gpus_to_be_used`
-times will be saved in the results table of `benchlarge.db` sqlite3 database.
+experiment times will be saved in the results table of `benchlarge.db` sqlite3 database.
 Each row corresponds to one dataset and have the following fields:

 - **name** name of the dataset
 - **tool** name of the tool to use for the decompression of the dataset